imensha/moment-range/README.md

 ### Iterate

-Iterate over your date range by an amount of time or another range:
+Iterate over your date range by an amount of time or another range, the corresponding `moment` object and iteration count is passed to the function:

 ``` javascript
 var start = new Date(2012, 2, 1);